ConnorWatts/ConnorWatts.github.io/cv.md

 - Designed the pipeline for real-time streaming, processing, and analysis of financial data.
 - Designed a custom temporal graph-based RAG system for dynamic prompting.

-### ML Engineer - Freelance (2021-2022)
-- Developed RL algorithms for poker-playing software, boosting prediction accuracy by 20%.
-- Designed a custom environment loader and multiprocessing framework, resulting in a speedup in model training.

 ### Software Engineer - [Xenomorph Software](https://www.xenomorph.com/) (2018-2022)
 - Implemented large-scale IPV and MCC workflows for several leading commercial banks.